 It is actually the oldest standing bridge on the river despite the name, and it was built by Henry IV who ordered that it should be decorated by the so-called mascarons of his ministers and advisers.
 They were against the construction, saying “it will not hold”.

 After long and serious arguments, Henry IV ordered their faces to be carved in stone and put on the bridge “for future generations to laugh at, since the bridge is going to last”.
 And so it did.

 Against the will of Parisians

-When the Eiffel Tower sprung up for the World Exhibition in 1889, all tall and irony, citizens demanded it should be knocked down at once, ‘since it was ruining the city’s beauty’.
-Today, it is its main landmark!
+When the Eiffel Tower sprung up for the World Exhibition in 1889, all tall and made of iron, citizens demanded it should be knocked down at once since it was damaging the beauty of the city, they said.
+Today, it is the most recognizable Paris landmark.

-Also, it took 45 years for the church to be built on the top of the small hill of Montmartre, since the soil was moist and unsteady for such an immense construction.
+Also, it took 45 years for the church to be built on top of the small hill of Montmartre since the soil was moist and unsteady for such an immense construction.

-The church of Sacre-Coeur was built at the end, completed in 1914, but with an anomaly – there was some kind of deviation of the material it was constructed with, since it turned more white when it rained or it got wet in any other way.
-Hence, Parisians were not happy, they didn’t want the church with a defect!
-So, they wanted to knock that down as well!”, I wrote back then.
+The church of Sacre-Coeur was built in the end, completed in 1914, but with an anomaly – there was some kind of deviation of the material it was constructed with since it turned more white when it rained.
+Hence, Parisians were not happy, they didn’t want a defective church.
+So, they wanted to knock it down as well,” I wrote back then.

-Funny, isn’t it!
-So, remember that when you stroll around and visit other important landmarks such as the Notre Dame, Centre George Pompidou, when you stand in front of the Comedie francaise building or the Palais Garnier (Opera House) or the Pantheon.
-And if you want to go to the L’Arc de triomphe terrace, climbing up the steep narrow stairs, try not to think about Alfred Hitchcock’s Vertigo.
-Joking aside, there is one great view waiting for you up there, at the top!
+And if you want to go to the L’Arc de Triomphe terrace, climbing up the steep narrow stairs, try not to think about Alfred Hitchcock’s Vertigo.
+Joking aside, there is a great view waiting for you up there, right on the top.